Durant, Irving among 10 Nets in health and safety protocols - NewsBreak

 Durant already was scheduled for a night off to rest Saturday against Orlando on the opening night of a back-to-back.
 Instead, he became ineligible to play anyway when he was added to the injury report.

-The Nets decided Friday that Irving would rejoin them for practices and road games, though he remains ineligible to play at home because he hasn't met New York City's COVID-19 vaccine mandate for athletes playing in the city's public venues.
+The Nets decided Friday that , though he remains ineligible to play at home because he hasn’t met New York City’s COVID-19 vaccine mandate for athletes playing in the city’s public venues.

 The Nets determined before the season that Irving wouldn’t be a part-time player and wouldn’t be with the team unless he could play in all their games.
 But concerned with the heavy burden Durant has faced — his 37 minutes per game are second in the league — and needing to add a body while they keep losing them, they said the point guard would be back.